What are the differences between the Account Plans?

 The data (prices, issues, titles, etc.) will remain the same across both the iOS app and the new Zap-Kapow Comics browser app, only the features and your account are different.

-Eventually, the iOS app will be retired in favor of the new browser-based version of Zap-Kapow you are on now.
-We recommend you use this version for purchasing price guide updates and creating favorites lists exclusively.
+The iOS app was retired in May 2020 in favor of the new browser-based version of Zap-Kapow you are on now.
+We recommend you use the browser-based version for purchasing price guide updates and creating favorites lists exclusively.

-If you purchased the iOS version of Zap-Kapow AFTER July 1, 2016 please contact us at firstname.lastname@example.org and we'll help you get your account transfered.
+If you own the old iOS version of Zap-Kapow please contact us at email@example.com and we’ll help you get your account transfered into a new plan here.
+Please note, we are no longer able to migrate iOS Favorites into the new web-based Zap-Kapow Comics.

-just spend weeks loading my whole collection into the Favorites on the iOS app and now they're gone!
-What's the deal?
+I just spent weeks loading my whole collection into the My Comics and now they’re gone!
+What’s the deal?

 Zap-Kapow averages several sales areas for comic books, including online auction sites, comic shop retailers and other industry resources.
 If you are a retailer who would like to be included in Zap-Kapow price surveys, drop us a note at firstname.lastname@example.org.